IBM’s Turnaround Under Lou Gerstner, -Business & Management Lessons, Case Study

 With the help of the leadership team, Gerstner would not have succeeded.

 Gerstner says that Strategy is not only about what to do but also about what we should not do.
-As time and resources are limited, Gerstner believed that a wiser way to do business is to invest time, effort & money only in the activities that would help an organisation to achieve its goals and are compatible with the brand’s vision and core values.
+As time and resources are limited, Gerstner believed that a wiser way to do business is to invest time, effort & money only in the activities that would help an organization to achieve its goals and are compatible with the brand’s vision and core values.

 “It is better to do one product well than two products in a mediocre way” -Reed Hastings.